What Is an Encumbrance? A Guide for CRE Investors

 An encumbrance is a legal claim, restriction, or liability that limits how a property can be used or transferred, even if the owner still holds title.

-It's any third-party interest that "rides along" with the property.
-That might be financial, like a mortgage or tax lien.
+It's any third-party interest that rides along with the property.
+That might be financial, like a deed of trust, mortgage, or tax lien.
 Or it might be physical or legal, like a utility easement or a restriction in the deed.

 When you buy commercial property, you're not just buying the dirt and the structure.
 You're buying every legal obligation tied to it.